Translated using DeepL

 You can run short-term processes or interactive debugging of your programs with normal priority.

-If your process does not adhere to the priority constraint and uses a large amount of computing power, all your processes will be set to the lowest priority 19 to prevent other users from being constrained.
+If your process does not adhere to the priority constraints and uses a large amount of computing power, all your processes will be set to the lowest priority 19 to prevent other users from being constrained.
 Repeated or more serious violations of this rule may result in temporary disabling of your faculty account.

 Memory limitations using systemd